kidanger/Drystal/doc/api.rst

    .. lua:method:: use()

-      Use a shader for the following draws.
+      Use this shader for the following draws.

    .. lua:method:: feed(uniform: str, value: float)

 .. lua:function:: new_shader([vertex: str[, fragment_color: str[, fragment_texture: str]]]) -> Shader

-   Create a shader with code specified.
+   Creates a shader with code specified.
    If one of the code is :lua:`nil`, code of the default shader is used.

 .. lua:function:: use_shader()

-   Use default drystal shader.
+   Tells drystal to use the default shader.

 Post processing
 """""""""""""""

 .. lua:function:: create_postfx(name: str, code: str[, uniforms: table]) -> function | (nil, error)

-   Create a post processing effect.
+   Creates a post processing effect.
-   The ``code`` parameter should contains a *effect* function.
+   The ``code`` parameter must contain a *effect* function.
    Additionnal uniforms can be declared by the ``uniforms`` parameter.

    .. code::